angular/components/CODING_STANDARDS.md

 Additionally, the `@docs-private` JsDoc annotation can be used to hide any symbol from the public API docs.

+#### Getters and Setters
+* Always use a `readonly` property instead of a getter (with no setter) when possible.
+* Avoid long getters and setters.
+If the logic of an accessor would take more than three lines, introduce a new method to contain the logic.

 #### JsDoc comments

 All public APIs must have user-facing comments.
 These are extracted and shown in the documentation